Hiring Household Employees: Caregiving Agency vs. Independent Caregiver

 Paying wages and the “Nanny Tax”.
 You will be considered an employer and will need to pay your nanny yourself, including paying the nanny taxes and other employment contributions that may be imposed by your state government.

 For example, if you independently hired your household employee you will need to pay the federal “Nanny Tax” if paying over $2,600* a year in wages to any one person.
 This also applies to an employee you found through an agency, but whom you pay directly (if the agency is paying the employee’s salary the agency will be responsible for the “Nanny Tax”).

 How to Pay the Nanny Tax

-Although first time household employers may think that the nanny tax laws are too complicated and hiring a nanny yourself too time-consuming, neither is true and affordable help is available.
-NannyPay is a DIY payroll software that will help keep you legal, and save you time and money.
-At just $149.95 per year (for up to 3 employees), NannyPay calculates the appropriate withholding taxes for you and generates a detailed pay stub.
-At no additional cost, NannyPay will even generate year end IRS Forms W2/W3 and a Schedule H, which is the form most household employees must file to report and pay their federal employment taxes each year.
+Although first-time household employers may think that the nanny tax laws are too complicated and hiring a nanny yourself too time-consuming, neither is true and affordable help is available.
+NannyPay is a DIY payroll software that will help keep you legal and save you time and money.
+At just $199.95 per year (for up to 3 employees), NannyPay calculates the appropriate withholding taxes for you and generates a detailed pay stub.
+At no additional cost, NannyPay will even generate year-end IRS Forms W2/W3 and a Schedule H, which is the form most household employees must file to report and pay their federal employment taxes each year.

-NannyPay provides domestic employers a more cost-effective alternative to expensive agencies or other household payroll services, and is available for both Windows and Mac computers.
+NannyPay provides domestic employers with a more cost-effective alternative to expensive agencies or other household payroll services AND is available for both Windows and Mac computers.
 A free, fully-functional 30-day trial is available.